 NOTE: Refer to the illustrations in PCM Removal, as required.

 - 1. Ensure that the bushings and grommets are in place on the PCM. - 2.
-Install the PCM onto the engine with three M6 x 30 screws and washers.
+Install the PCM onto the engine with three screws and washers.
 Tighten the screws to the specified torque.